 Isabella de Warenne was the daughter of John de Warenne, 6th Earl of Surrey, and Alice de Lusignan.
 Alice was the daughter of King John of England’s widow, Isabella of Angouleme, and Hugh X de Lusignan and half-sister to Henry III of England.
 Isabella was, therefore, Henry’s niece and a 1st cousin of King Edward I. Through her paternal grandmother, Maud Marshal, Isabella was also a great-granddaughter of the ‘Greatest Knight’ William Marshal, Earl of Pembroke and Regent of England in the early years of Henry III’s reign.

 Isabella was married to John Balliol, Lord of Bywell, sometime before 7th February 1281.
 In the early 1290s, John Balliol was one of the 13 Competitors for the Scottish throne.
 He was the great-grandson of Ada de Warenne’s youngest son, David, Earl of Huntingdon, by David’s daughter, Margaret.
 John and Isabella were, therefore, 4th cousins, both being descended from William de Warenne, 2nd Earl of Surrey, and his wife, Isabel de Vermandois.

 With 13 claimants to the Scottish throne it was Edward I of England who was given the duty of selecting Scotland’s next king.
 Isabella’s close family links to the English crown may have helped Edward decide in John’s favour and he was installed as King of Scotland in November 1292.

-John and Isabella had at least 2, but probably 3, children together.
+John and Isabella had at least 3, but possibly 4, children together.